bdelbosc/unit-test-limited/README.md

 ## Run

-To an env with 1 CPU and 2g of ram on a slow disk:
+To run an env with half of a CPU and 2g of ram on a slow disk:

 ```
 docker run -it -v /home/$USER/dev/nuxeo.git:/volume/git \
                -v /home/$USER/.m2:/root/.m2 \
 			   -v /media/$USER/MY-SLOW-USB-1-KEY:/volume/slow \
 			   --memory=2g --memory-swap=2g \
-			   --cpus=1 \
+			   --cpus="0.5" \
 			   unit-test-limited
 root@87be2a3c64f8:/volume/git#
 ```

-To run maven with java tmp on slow disk:
+To run maven with Java temporary file on a slow disk:

 ```
 cd nuxeo-runtime/nuxeo-stream/
 root@87be2a3c64f8:/volume/git/nuxeo-runtime/nuxeo-stream# mvn -Djava.io.tmpdir=/volume/slow/tmp clean install
 ```

-To have the test case also running on slow disk you need to edit the `pom.xml` and add a profile:
+To have the test case target also running on a slow disk you need to edit the `pom.xml` and add a profile:

 ```